Clinical/Translational Research Opportunities

 Reflecting our commitment to participation of trainees in research, our residents, fellows and faculty present numerous poster and platform presentations at national and international scientific and clinical meetings, including the yearly United States and Canadian Academy of Pathology (USCAP), Academy of Clinical Laboratory Physicians and Scientists (ACLPS), American Society of Clinical Pathologists (ASCP) and Association for Molecular Pathology (AMP) meetings, as well as subspecialty-specific meetings.
 Travel funds are available to support trainees who are presenting a first-author poster or platform talk at a national meeting (see Salary & Benefits).
 In addition, senior residents and fellows have been presenters and authors in the Case Records of the Massachusetts General Hospital, which are published in the New England Journal of Medicine.

-We have many world renowned faculty, all of whom are invested and interested in teaching.
+We have many world-renowned faculty, all of whom are invested and interested in teaching.
 This also extends to the research side of things, with a wide array of research endeavors and researchers eager for pathology resident expertise.

 As part of this commitment, starting early in their first year of clinical training, residents are paired with research mentors who help to guide their thinking about potential areas of research and laboratories within which to pursue it.
 During clinical training, the Departments strive to allow sufficient time and space for trainees to be able to take advantage of the rich research ecosystem that exists at BWH, MGH, DFCI, and other nearby institutions.
 Residents doing their clinical work during the AP or CP Core are encouraged to attend the numerous research seminars and symposia that occur within the departments and the local environs.

-Clinical trainees are also encouraged to keep up-to-date on the broader research and educational opportunities available through Harvard Medical School, MIT, the combined Harvard-MIT Division of Health Sciences and Technology (HST), the Leder Human Biology and Translational Medicine (HBTM) program, and the Consortia for Improving Medicine w/ Innovation & Technology (CIMIT).
+Clinical trainees are also encouraged to keep up-to-date on the broader research and educational opportunities available through Harvard Medical School, MIT, the combined Harvard-MIT Division of Health Sciences and Technology (HST), the Leder Human Biology and Translational Medicine (HBTM) program, and the Consortia for Improving Medicine with Innovation & Technology (CIMIT).
 Another key resource within our community is Harvard Catalyst (HC), an NIH-CTSA-funded consortium of Harvard University, MIT, Harvard Medical School, and affiliated academic medical centers that supports cross-disciplinary collaboration and provides education and mentoring for clinical and translational researchers.

 Through individualized interactions with mentors and exposure to innovative, cutting-edge research, trainees who are motivated to pursue investigation typically have little difficulty in identifying laboratories in which to perform their postdoctoral studies.
-In addition to laboratories within our own Departments, pathology residents are welcome to pursue research within the larger biomedical research community in Boston, including at the Broad Institute, the Harvard Stem Cell Institute, and the Wyss Institute for Biologically-Inspired Engineering.
+In addition to laboratories within our own Departments, pathology residents are welcome to pursue research within the larger biomedical research community in Boston, including at the Broad Institute, the Dana-Farber Cancer Institute, the Harvard Stem Cell Institute, and the Wyss Institute for Biologically-Inspired Engineering.

 American Board of Pathology Physician-Scientist Research Pathway